blueork/Image-Moderation-FastAPI/README.md

 3. I have used API keys for accessing the AI APIs.
 Please create your .env files for it.

+4. Please ensure you have an `.env.` file in the `./backend-fastAPI` with the required API keys.

-2. From the root directoty cd to the ./backend-fastAPI/app/ directory.
+5. From the root directoty cd to the `./backend-fastAPI/app/` directory.

-3. Open the terminal in the current directory, and run
+6. Open the terminal in the current directory, and run

 `fastapi dev main.py`

-4. The backend server will start at `http://127.0.0.1:8000`
+7. The backend server will start at `http://127.0.0.1:8000`

-5. IMPORTANT: It will output an Admin Token at the start.
+8. IMPORTANT: It will output an Admin Token at the start.
 Save it for creating more tokens later on.
 If forgotten find it in the MongoDB `auth_db` database, in the collection `tokens` .

 ## Running the Frontend